dot166/jOS_j-lib/README.md

 }
 ```

+to use jLib in an AOSP Project add the module ```j.Lib``` to the static_libs section of your Android.bp file

 ## folder structure

 ### j-LIB-core/

-gradle library (main code)
+gradle library (main code) with AOSP Build Files

 ### PrivExt/

-aosp compiled java library (privileged code) included as javalib.jar in core/j-SDK-core/libs and included in AOSP Build
+AOSP compiled java library (privileged code) included as javalib.jar in core/j-SDK-core/libs and included in AOSP Build

 ### lib-example/

 example gradle application

-### aosp-libs/

-prebuilt dependencies (for use in aosp)

 ## License